 The benefits of shared property ownership are often overshadowed by horror stories and stereotypes, making it difficult to build awareness of a more accurate view.

 The dominant housing options are so ingrained in Americans' perception of housing that most can't imagine any flexible possibilities existing in-between.

 Yet this "third option" is full of untapped benefits.
-How might we get more of the mainstream to consider shared equity as an alternative to owning / renting property?
+How might we get more of the mainstream to consider shared property ownership as an alternative to owning / renting property?

 We believe shared property ownership has the power to address serious housing issues we're facing as a culture.
 It allows its members to invest in property affordably.
 It offers privacy but is also built upon real relationships with neighbors if you need human interaction (especially in our world of isolation and digital distraction).